Chart Color Schemes

 Hectorville's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover stands at approximately 52% of the total population (~2,449 people), slightly lagging behind the average SA2 area.
-The most prevalent medical conditions are arthritis (7.2%) and mental health issues (6.8%), while 73.3% of residents declare themselves completely clear of medical ailments, compared to 71.5% across Greater Adelaide.
-The area has 17.9% of residents aged 65 and over (845 people), lower than the 19.8% in Greater Adelaide.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Private health cover stands at approximately 52%, or about 2,450 individuals.
+The most prevalent medical issues are arthritis (7.2%) and mental health concerns (6.8%).
+About 73.3% of residents report no medical ailments, compared to 71.5% in Greater Adelaide.
+As of 2021, 17.9% of Hectorville's population is aged 65 or older (845 people), lower than the 19.8% in Greater Adelaide.
+Seniors' health outcomes are above average and align with the general population's profile.

 Frequently Asked Questions - Health